When we wrote our edition of “Mapped” that focused on business services, we said that great businesses always need great business support.

 - Hamilton – LQ = 1.234 – Total Cluster Employment: 9,310

 Waterloo EDC has comparative LQ data for communities across North America for multiple industries, including technology, advanced manufacturing, life sciences and more.
-Want access?
-Contact our team today – we’re happy to help your company make an informed expansion decision.
+We’re happy to help your company make an informed expansion decision.